 Months function

-Converts a specified date to a decimal value which can be used in formulas.
-The decimal value represents the number of periods since January 1, 1970.
+Converts a specified date to a decimal value representing the number of periods since January 1, 1970.
+Useful for time-based calculations such as determining durations or pro-rating costs.

 Syntax